Brain Vascular Malformation

 In medicine, the word “vascular” refers to blood vessels, or the tubes that contain and transport our blood, making up our circulation system.
 This system of blood vessels is how blood is conveyed from the heart to the brain, carrying oxygen and nutrients to support the brain and all its functions.

-Vascular malformations can also become unstable and rupture, releasing blood into the brain and causing a stroke.
+Brain vascular malformations can also become unstable and rupture, releasing blood into the brain and causing a stroke.
 When a vascular malformation ruptures, the result is called a hemorrhage.
 Depending on the severity of the hemorrhage, brain damage or death may result.
 Symptoms of a ruptured vascular malformation often come on suddenly and include a sudden, severe headache (“worst headache of my life”) different from past headaches, nausea and vomiting, sensitivity to light, weakness, confusion, fainting or loss of consciousness, and seizures.

 Vascular malformations are typically classified by size, location, and type of blood vessels involved, with the four most common being: